The Vendi Score: A Diversity Evaluation Metric for Machine Learning: Are We Measuring Diversity Correctly in ML?

 Some other diversity metrics in the \gls{ML} literature fall outside of these categories.
-The Birthday Paradox Test~\citep{Arora2018} aims to estimate the size of the support of a generative model, but requires some manual inspection of samples. \acrshort{GILBO}~\citep{alemi2018gilbo} is a reference-free metric but is only applicable to latent variable generative models.
+The Birthday Paradox Test~\citep{Arora2018} aims to estimate the size of the support of a generative model, but requires some manual inspection of samples. \acrshort{GILBO}~\citep{alemi2018gilbo} is a reference-free metric but is only applicable to latent variable generative models. ~\citet{kviman2022multiple} measure the diversity of ensembles of variational approximations using the \gls{JSD}; this metric is only applicable to sets of probability distributions. ~\citet{mitchell2020diversity} introduce metrics for diversity and inclusion, defining diversity in terms of the representation of socially relevant attributes like gender and race, and using the term \textit{heterogeneity} to refer to variety in arbitrary attributes; in this paper, we use the term diversity to have the same sense as heterogeneity, meaning variety in arbitrary (user-specified) attributes.
+In the context of drug exploration,~\citet{xie2022much} propose a metric based on the size of the largest subset of elements such that the similarity between any pair of elements is below some threshold, but this metric requires setting a threshold.
+Similarly, in the field of evolutionary computation, \gls{QD} algorithms~\citep{pugh2015confronting}, have assessed diversity by discretizing the feature space into grid of bins and counting the number of covered bins, but this approach requires picking a bin size.

 As discussed above, several attempts have been made to measure diversity in \gls{ML}.
 However, the proposed metrics can be limited in their applicability in that they require a reference dataset or predefined labels, or are domain-specific and applicable to one class of models.
-Besides, these metrics don't give their user the agency to decide which type of diversity they want to measure.
-The existing metrics that don't have those applicability limitations have serious shortcomings when it comes to capturing diversity that we've illustrated in \Cref{fig:properties} and will further demonstrate in our experiments in \Cref{sec:empirical}.
+The existing metrics that do not have those applicability limitations have shortcomings when it comes to capturing diversity that we have illustrated in \ref{fig:properties}.

-\parhead{Contributions.} We make several contributions in this paper, which we summarize as follows: \begin{itemize} \item We extend ecological diversity to \gls{ML}, and propose the Vendi Score, a metric for evaluating diversity in \gls{ML}.
-We study the properties of the Vendi Score, which provides us with a more formal understanding of desiderata for diversity. \item We showcase the flexibility and wide applicability of the Vendi Score and highlight the shortcomings of existing metrics used to measure diversity in different domains. \item With the Vendi Score, we are now able to measure the diversity of datasets in \gls{ML}, which opens the door for diversity-informed data augmentation. \end{itemize} \parhead{Outline.} In \Cref{sec:method} we define the Vendi Score, state its properties, and discuss its computational complexity.
-We then apply it to several datasets, models, and decoding algorithms, in different domains, in \Cref{sec:empirical}.
-Finally, we conclude and discuss future work in \Cref{sec:discussion}